 silverbullet:

-image: ghcr.io/silverbulletmd/silverbullet
+image: ghcr.io/silverbulletmd/silverbullet:latest

 restart: unless-stopped